AbdallaElgali/PVC_Chess_Game/README.md

 - view.py: This module contains the visual aspect of the game and some functionality which concerns the visual interaction between the user and the game.
 - main.py: This is the controller of the game which connects the game functionality in the model.py and the visual in the view.py.
 - images: This folder contains the images which are used in the game
+- ChessLayout.kv: This is the layout of the chess app, together with the view.py represents the visual aspect of the game.
+This part is written in the kivy-framework language.

 ## Features
 1. Interactive GUI: The game provides a user-friendly graphical interface built with Kivy, enabling players to interact with the chessboard seamlessly.